Tap to close

 • If the predominant object is to advance the conspirators' legitimate self-interest, the combination is lawful.

+The burden of proof lies with the plaintiff to establish the unlawful object.
 Courts examine the defendants' actual purpose, which may be inferred from their conduct and the factual circumstances.
-The inference that persons intend the natural and probable consequences of their actions may assist in determining intent, but it is not conclusive.
 Defendants whose primary aim is self-advancement do not commit this tort merely because they foresee harm to a competitor.

 Damage to the Plaintiff

 An agreement with a predominant purpose to injure is not itself actionable.
 The defendants must perform overt acts pursuant to the agreement that cause actual damage to the plaintiff.
-Damage is the gist of the civil action for conspiracy—without it, no tort is complete.
+Damage is the gist of the civil action for conspiracy.
+Without it, no tort is complete.

-Canadian law remains somewhat unsettled on this point, though the weight of authority suggests pecuniary loss is required at least in commercial conspiracy cases.
+The weight of authority suggests pecuniary loss is required at least in commercial conspiracy cases.
 Once established, damages are at large in the sense that specific quantification of each element of loss is not necessary.
 Aggravated and exemplary damages may be awarded where the conduct warrants such relief.

-Unlawful Means Conspiracy
+Unlawful Means Conspiracy.

 Means Directed at the Plaintiff